Officialkamogelo/product-landing-page/README.md

 # product-landing-page
-Creating a personal portfolio using
+Creating a product landing page using
 HTML CSS